 The Second Life of Friedrich Wilhelm Georg Platow

-The Second Life of Friedrich Wilhelm Georg Platow (Das zweite Leben des Friedrich Wilhelm Georg Platow) is a tragicomedy of the type Germans have been so good at making since the early days at UFA—which is to say, bitterly comedic.
-It goes through the entire life of the title character, from his birth to his later years, but it is mostly concerned with what happens to a man when his job has been made redundant, and he’s faced with finding a new occupation at a time when everyone thinks he’s past his expiry date.
-Having found myself in a similar situation, I can relate to this movie on a personal level, as will anyone who has ever had the dubious distinction of trying to find a new job once they’ve past the 55-year mark.
+The Second Life of Friedrich Wilhelm Georg Platow (Das zweite Leben des Friedrich Wilhelm Georg Platow) is a tragicomedy of the type Germans were so good at making at UFA before Hitler came along, which is to say, bitterly comedic.
+It goes through the entire life of the title character, from his birth to his later years, but it’s mostly concerned with what happens to a man when his job has been made redundant, and he’s faced with finding a new occupation at a time when everyone thinks he’s past his expiry date.

 Das zweite Leben des Friedrich Wilhelm Georg Platow

 Friedrich Wilhelm Georg Platow has had a good life working at a railroad crossing in a small German town.
 It’s a mundane job, but Platow is a man of limited ambition, so maintaining a railroad crossing is fine with him.
 When technology makes his job redundant, Platow and his son—Georg Wilhelm Friedrich Platow—are given an offer: The son will go back to school for further training, and the father will take over the son’s job.
-But the son, has the same “I’d prefer not to” attitude that has marked his father’s actions throughout his life, so Friedrich decides to take Georg’s place at the school.
-The only problem is that Friedrich is much to old to apply for the job, so he buys a leather jacket and pretends to be younger.
-On the train to the academy he meets Malvine, a heartbroken young women who immediately guesses his age and then gives him pointers on how to appear younger.
-Throughout the film, an old lady and her grandson show up to make comments, eventually acting as sort of a two-person Greek chorus.
+But the son has the same “I’d prefer not to” attitude as his father, so Friedrich decides to take Georg’s place at the school.
+The only problem is that Friedrich is too old to apply for the job, so he buys a leather jacket and pretends to be younger.
+On the train to the academy, he meets Malvine, a heartbroken young woman who immediately guesses his age and then gives him pointers on how to appear younger.
+Throughout the film, an old lady and her grandson show up to make comments, eventually acting as a sort of two-person Greek chorus.

 Das zweite Leben des Friedrich Wilhelm Georg Platow

 To cast the film, Kühn turned to East Germany’s theater community, hiring noted theater director Fritz Marquardt to play Platow.
-Marquardt was no stranger to film, having already appeared in smaller roles in The Falcon’s Trail, The Time of the Storks (Zeit der Störche), and The Man Who Replaced Grandma, but it was his role as a director at the Volksbühne, Berliner Ensemble, and various other theaters for which he is best known.
-More recently, he turned in a brief appearance as the bed-ridden father of the main character in Andreas Dresen’s Whisky with Vodka (Whisky mit Wodka).
+Marquardt was no stranger to film, having already appeared in smaller roles in The Falcon’s Trail, Time of the Storks, and The Man Who Replaced Grandma, but it was his role as a director at the Volksbühne, Berliner Ensemble, and various other theaters for which he is best known.
+More recently, he turned in a brief appearance as the bedridden father of the main character in Andreas Dresen’s Whisky with Vodka (Whisky mit Wodka).

 The Puhdys